-2021 Resident Visa - the game-changing one-off - what you need to know
+2021 Resident Visa - the Game-Changing one-off - What you Need to Know

-Early this morning the Minister made a major announcement of a new category of residence visa which is estimated to impact up to 165,000 migrants.
+Recently the Minister made a major announcement of a new category of residence visa which is estimated to impact up to 165,000 migrants.
 Called the “One-Off 2021 Resident Visa”, this category offers a straightforward pathway to residence for thousands of migrants working in New Zealand.

 What are the criteria?

 You must be in New Zealand on 29 September 2021 and hold an eligible visa or have applied for an eligible visa before this date, that is later granted.

 For the purposes of this residence category, eligible visa means most work visa categories, plus some Critical Purpose visitor visas which allow work in longer-term roles.
 It includes work visas granted under section 61, provided the applicant held another eligible visa type within 6 months of being granted a visa under section 61.
 The full list of eligible visa types is as follows:

 - Talent (Accredited Employer) Work Visa

 - Essential Skills Work Visa